Band-gap reduction and band alignments of dilute bismide III--V alloys: Summary

 \section{Summary}

 Using hybrid functional we investigated the the electronic properties of dilute III--V$_{1-x}$Bi$_x$ alloys (3.125\% and 6.25\%), and compared to previous theoretical and experimental studies.
 We find that both VBM and CBM are affected by the incorporation of Bi, contrary to the simple valence band anticrossing model that assumes that Bi only changes the VBM.
 The volume increases linearly with Bi concentration and shows only a slight deviation from Vegard's law.
 The effects of adding Bi on VBM, CBM, and spin-orbit splitting $\Delta_{\rm SO}$ are systematically larger in the As- than in the Sb-based alloys.
 At 3.125\% Bi, we predict that the band gap in the In-based alloys will be smaller than $\Delta_{\rm SO}$, suppressing Auger recombination involving holes in the split-off band.
-At 6.25\%, our calculations show that the InAs-based alloy becomes a 3D topological insulator, with an inverted band gap.
+We also predict that adding $\approx10\%$ Bi to InAs and InSb will turn them into topological insulators with an inverted band gaps.
 The calculated band gaps, spin-orbit splittings, and band offsets serve as a guide to the design of novel electronic and optoelectronic materials based on these large mismatch dilute alloys.